remotelabz/remotelabz-docs/docs/users/Administrators/Administrators_Operating_system.md

  * Upload an image file : Select the image to be uploaded from your local computer ( local file).

 !!! warning
-    you can only provide an image URL (link) or a file through the image file field, but not both !
+    You can only provide an image URL (link) or a file through the image file field, but not both !

 !!!
 Tips
     A new operating system is generated when exporting a device through the sandbox menu.